adituv/morrowind-trap-detect/README.md

 Planned Features
 ================

-* For exteriors, don't clear cache when moving from exterior to exterior
+* Features for magic users:
-* For exteriors, clear cache on a timer
+  - Spell to boost detection chance
-* Spell to boost detection chance
+  - Spell to remove a trap (like Open)
-* Spell to add a visual effect to trapped things (this is a bit of a pipe dream tbh)
+  - Spell to add a visual effect to nearby trapped things (maybe)